Medically reviewed by Drugs.com. Last updated on Aug 26, 2020.

 Complications that may affect you

-Gestational diabetes may also increase the mother's risk of:
+Gestational diabetes may also increase your risk of:

 - High blood pressure and preeclampsia.
 Gestational diabetes raises your risk of high blood pressure, as well as preeclampsia — a serious complication of pregnancy that causes high blood pressure and other symptoms that can threaten the lives of both mother and baby.

 There are no guarantees when it comes to preventing gestational diabetes — but the more healthy habits you can adopt before pregnancy, the better.
-If you've had gestational diabetes, these healthy choices may also reduce your risk of having it in future pregnancies or developing type 2 diabetes down the road.
+If you've had gestational diabetes, these healthy choices may also reduce your risk of having it again in future pregnancies or developing type 2 diabetes in the future.

 - Eat healthy foods.
 Choose foods high in fiber and low in fat and calories.
 Focus on fruits, vegetables and whole grains.
 Strive for variety to help you achieve your goals without compromising taste or nutrition.
 Watch portion sizes.